ektrah/nsec/docs/howto/generate-nonces.md

 The 12-byte nonce required by ChaCha20-Poly1305 is formed as follows:

-1. The 64-bit record sequence number for the direction is serialized as an 8-byte, big-endian value and padded on the left with four 0x00 bytes.
+1. The 64-bit record sequence number is serialized as an 8-byte, big-endian value and padded on the left with four 0x00 bytes.

-2. The padded sequence number is XORed with the 12-byte IV for the direction.
+2. The padded sequence number is XORed with the 12-byte IV.

-The following C# example shows how to implement this with NSec:
+The following C# example shows this can be implemented with NSec:

     {{Nonces: RFC 7905}}